OUR RATES INCLUDE

 Together, these causes created the inevitable effect: The problem of mass incarceration that has resulted in the United States, which has only 5% of the world’s population, having 25% of the world’s prisoners.

 William T. Bly is a criminal defense attorney in the state of Maine and has covered many of these issues in his legal blog.
-Contact him online or at (207) 571-8146 if you’ve been charged with a crime.
+Contact William Bly at The Maine Criminal Defense Group online or at (207) 571-8146 if you’ve been charged with a crime.

 If you are facing criminal charges in Maine, the attorneys at The Maine Criminal Defense Group are here to help.
 Call our office to speak with